 While vandalism and theft of grave markers, tombs, and cemetery features seem to be the most disturbing threats to any cemetery, simple neglect of maintenance is perhaps a more widespread and damaging problem.

 Historical markers, cemetery clean-up days, and publicity efforts are tools that will increase public awareness of these important cultural resources.
 Such awareness and education are among the best ways to guarantee the preservation of a cemetery.

 After the cemetery has been protected by recording its boundaries in the county deed records through the HTC designation process, plan a survey of individual cemetery features.
-Cemetery features include gravemarkers, fences, and landscape elements.
-RIP Guardian participants receive samples for completing surveys and creating maps, databases, and other tools.
-Contact Cemetery Preservation Program staff for more information.
+Cemetery features include grave markers, fences, and landscape elements.
+Cemetery Preservation Program Coordinator Jenny McWilliams and program staff, can provide cemetery caretakers with samples for completing surveys and creating maps, database tips, and other tools.

 Photograph all cemetery features, and label each image with the corresponding control number.
 If using a digital camera, adjust camera settings to record images between 1200 and 1600 pixels in order to capture images of sufficient resolution.
 Files should be backed up and stored in a retrievable method.
 Digital images should be labeled clearly with grid location and date.
 Images recorded with black and white film using a 35mm camera should also be labeled with grid location and date.
 Black and white film tends to be more stable than color, and 100ASA is a slower speed, which may provide a sharper image.